icamys/php-sitemap-generator/README.md

 // The file format is 'sm-{index}-{timestamp}.xml'
 $generator->addURL('/path/to/page/', new DateTime(), 'always', 0.5, $alternates);

+// Optional: add sitemap stylesheet.
+Note that you need to create
+// the file 'sitemap.xsl' beforehand on your own.
+$generator->setSitemapStylesheet('sitemap.xsl');

 // Flush all stored urls from memory to the disk and close all necessary tags.
 $generator->flush();